naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/02_development_environment.md

 If you do have root access on your machine, the easiest way to install Docker is by following the [official instructions](https://docs.docker.com/get-docker/).

 If you do not have root access, you can install the rootless version following the instructions [here](https://docs.docker.com/engine/security/rootless/).
-However, doing so will require someone who does have root access to help with the setup, for example, from someone from your university or company's IT department.
+However, doing so will require someone who does have root access to help with the setup, for example, from someone in your university or company's IT department.
 Once the configurations which require root access are done, you can run Docker commands without requiring root access.

 Once you have Docker installed, you can proceed to [Section 2](#2-verifying-your-setup-works).